-Known as Le Saint-Germain, this almond and rum cake was invented by the Patisserie Hardy in 1920, Saint-Germain-en-Laye.
-Although the genuine recipe is a local secret, I have attempted to create something similar for those of you who cannot visit Paris.
+Known as Le Saint-Germain, this almond cake with rum was invented by the Patisserie Hardy in 1920, Saint-Germain-en-Laye, near Paris.
+As the genuine recipe is a local secret, I have created something similar to recreate this at home.
+Either prepared with or without the tart base.

 Preheat the oven to 180°C/160°C fan/Gas 4/360°F.